bjucps/cps310-armsim-starter/README.md

 > Note: To run this project in the future, only `astilectron-bundler` is needed.

+An executable that you can run will be placed in the `output/` folder.

 ## Project Overview

 Within this starter project, you'll find four files that you should be concerned about.
 The first is `go.mod`.
 This